12 Fun and Frugal Ways to Connect with Your Children

 1. Gratitude and Compliments Every Night

-We eat dinner as a family and every night we each say 3 things we are grateful for as well as give each other a compliment.
+Eat dinner as a family and every night we each say 3 things you are grateful for.

 2. Family Night